traherom/simple-scheduler/README.rst

 TODO
 ====
-1. Command line arguments
-2. `pip install`
-3. Multiple dependencies for a task?
+1. Multiple dependencies for a task?

 Credits
 =======